psaravind/CarND-Path-Planning-Project/Project.md

 # Path Planning Project

+## Goals for the project
-This project meets following goals as specified in the [Github Readme file](https://github.com/udacity/CarND-Path-Planning-Project).
+This project meets following goals as specified in the [Path Planning Project Github Readme file](https://github.com/udacity/CarND-Path-Planning-Project).

 1. Safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 2. The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, other cars will try to change lanes as well.